Thunder take Gonzaga's Chet Holmgren with No. 2 overall pick - WHIZ News

 Holmgren shot 61% from 3-point range and 39% from 3-point range last season — the kind of efficiency that could help a Thunder team that ranked last in the league in field goal percentage, 3-point percentage and scoring last season.
 His skill could help him be effective as he works to add to his slender 195-pound frame.

+“He’s going to have to adjust and learn like any player,” Presti said.
+“I think he’s unique.
+I think sometimes, unique is beneficial, and I think some of the things that make him unique can be leveraged and utilized.”

-He will join a young core that includes Gilgeous-Alexander, Giddey, Lu Dort, Darius Bazley and Tre Mann.
+The Thunder’s core includes Gilgeous-Alexander, Giddey, Lu Dort, Darius Bazley and Tre Mann.
 Dort is one of the league’s best defensive players when healthy.
 Bazley is an athletic wing player and Mann was an explosive scorer off the bench.
 Gilgeous-Alexander, the oldest player in that group, is just short of his 24th birthday.

 The Thunder hope Holmgren eventually can help them regain some of the glory from the Kevin Durant-Russell Westbrook era.
 The Thunder went to the Western Conference Finals four times with that duo and the NBA Finals once.
 The Thunder have not won a playoff series since Durant left and have missed the playoffs the past two seasons.
 They went 24-58 last season.